WayneWu98/keyshorts/README.md

 #### opt: Function | Opt

-It can be a single function to handle the event that shortcut was hit.
+It can be a single function to handle the event that shortcuts was hit.

 Or it can be a Object to fully configure behaviors.
 It is composed these prop blow.

-- handler: Function - handle keyboard shortcut
+- handler: Function - handle keyboard shortcuts
 - disabled?: () => boolean - decide whether should call handler or not, default is `() => false`
 - caseSensitive?: boolean - make letter key case sensitive, default is `false`
-- repeat?: boolean - decide whether should handle shortcut event in repeating, default is `false`. (more info about repeat at [MDN](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/repeat))
+- repeat?: boolean - decide whether should handle shortcuts event in repeating, default is `false`. (more info about repeat at [MDN](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/repeat))

 #### returns